John Farnham: "You're the Voice" and Whispering Jack

-Farnham's first solo performances since 1981 were live shows with Brett Garsed on lead guitar, Sam See on guitar, Derek Pellicci on drums, and Bruno Di Stanislo on electric bass and vocals.
-While still in Little River Band, Farnham had started collecting a songlist for a future solo album.
-Sound engineer Ross Fraser suggested to Farnham's manager Glenn Wheatley that it was time to start working on the solo album.
-Wheatley searched vainly for a producer and record label willing to work with Farnham; Fraser took on the producer role, and Wheatley provided financial support after mortgaging his house.
+Farnham's first solo performance since 1981 was a live show in Tweed Heads in March 1986, (while still with LRB) using his backing band: Bruno Di Stanislo on bass guitar and vocals, Brett Garsed on lead guitar, Derek Pellicci on drums and Sam See on guitar.
+Farnham had already started collecting a song list for a future solo album.
+Sound engineer Ross Fraser advised Wheatley that it was time to start work on the album.
+Wheatley vainly searched for a producer and record label, hence Fraser took on the producer's role while Wheatley provided financial support, after mortgaging his house, and used his own label, Wheatley Records.

-While visiting a jazz club in the US, Farnham was mistakenly introduced as Jack Phantom, and when he subsequently provided a running commentary for a local pool game he named himself Whispering Jack Phantom after the Pot Black commentator, "Whispering Ted Lowe".
-His work for the album, Whispering Jack, included expanding his songlist with Fraser's advice.
-"A Touch of Paradise" was written by Gulliver Smith and Mondo Rock's Ross Wilson, while "Pressure Down" was provided by Harry Bogdanovs.
-Two weeks before the album was due to be recorded a demo tape arrived from London with similar material as "Pressure Down", Farnham and Fraser listened to the demo of "You're the Voice" and knew they had found a once-in-a-lifetime song.
-Another song on offer was "We Built This City" but Farnham knocked it back, so it was later recorded by US band Starship.
+While visiting a jazz club in the US, Farnham was mistakenly introduced as Jack Phantom and when he subsequently provided a running commentary for a local pool game he named himself "Whispering Jack Phantom" after the Pot Black commentator, "Whispering Ted Lowe".
+His work for the album, Whispering Jack, included expanding his song list with Fraser's advice.
+"A Touch of Paradise" was co-written by Gulliver Smith and Mondo Rock's Ross Wilson, while "Pressure Down" was provided by Harry Bogdanovs.
+Another song on offer was "We Built This City" but Farnham knocked it back as unsuitable – it was recorded by US band Starship.
+Two weeks before recording was due to end, a demo tape arrived from London with material similar to "Pressure Down", Farnham and Fraser listened to "You're the Voice" and knew they had found a once-in-a-lifetime song.

-Initially, public interest in the re-branded former teen idol was difficult to cultivate, and radio stations refused to play Farnham's album.
-Things, however, started to change after Sydney radio station 2Day FM played its first single, "You're the Voice", which was released in September 1986.
-Henceforth, radio stations began receiving requests for the song.
-Its television debut was on Hey Hey It's Saturday with Skyhook's Greg Macainsh providing bass guitar.
-"You're the Voice", peaked at No. 1 in Germany, Sweden and Australia, as well as being a top ten hit in some European countries: #3 in Switzerland, #6 in his native country, the UK, and No. 6 in Austria.
+Initially public interest in the re-branded former teen idol was difficult to cultivate – most radio stations refused to play Farnham's new material.
+After Sydney's 2Day FM played "You're the Voice" (September 1986), other radio stations responded to requests.
+Its television debut was on Hey Hey It's Saturday with former Skyhooks member Greg Macainsh providing bass guitar.
+"You're the Voice" peaked at No. 1 in Germany, Sweden and Australia, as well as being a top ten hit in other European countries: No. 3 in Switzerland, No. 6 in his native country, the UK, and No. 6 in Austria.
 The song was written by Andy Qunta (ex-Icehouse), Keith Reid (Procol Harum), Maggie Ryder and Chris Thompson (ex-Manfred Mann's Earth Band).